Art and Art History

 ART 3300 ELEMENTARY ART METHODS (3 credits)

 Study of the theory, methods, curriculum and recent research affecting art education with emphasis on the elementary art program.
-Student must complete a 50-year practicum which occurs outside of scheduled class time.
+Student must complete a 50-hour practicum which occurs outside of scheduled class time.
 Lab fee required.

 ART 3310 ELEMENTARY SCULPTURE (3 credits)